oauth-wg/oauth-transaction-tokens/transaction-tokens.md

 All this ensures that downstream workloads cannot make unauthorized modifications to such information, and cannot make spurious calls without the presence of an external trigger.

 ## What are Transaction Tokens
-Transaction Tokens (TraTs) are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or robotic principal and assert an authorization context.
+Transaction Tokens (TraTs) are short-lived, signed JWTs {{RFC7519}} that assert the identity of a user or robotic principal (e.g. workload) and assert an authorization context.
 The authorization context provides information expected to remain constant during the execution of a call as it passes through multiple workloads.

 ### Nesting
 Alternatively, a TraT MAY be a signed JWT that has a nested TraT in its body.
 This nesting enables workloads in a call chain to assert their invocation during the call chain to downstream workloads.